How to Help Animals Shelters In Your Community!

 2. Give Support Through Supply and Food Donations

 Many of us want to know how to help animal shelters but cannot commit to fostering a pet.
 That’s okay!
 Call your local animal shelter and ask them what supplies they need!
 These are usually things like blankets, cleaning supplies, canned cat and dog food, durable and safe pet toys, and things like bowls, leashes, collars, etc. There is always a need for something.

 And be creative—buy several different sizes of treats or chews or toys and several different types of foods, That way, you will be reaching and helping more animals!
 Every shelter pet is an individual with individual needs, so think big.

 You can even ask your shelter if they have any special-needs animals with specific medical problems or different breeds that require special diets.
-Some dogs are allergic to specific ingredients and will need specialty, allergen-free food, so be specific when you are speaking to the shelter staff about how you can help.
+Aside from the general foods dogs can't eat, some dogs are allergic to specific ingredients and will need specialty, allergen-free food, so be specific when you are speaking to the shelter staff about how you can help.

 Some items are always universally needed–like food, beds, bowls, and such.
 Be sure to get toys that are durable and can’t be quickly destroyed or ingested.
 Look instead for hard, sturdy rubber or hard rawhide toys that will take a beating and last for hours or days.
 Shelter animals have a lot of pent-up energy from being locked in cages all day, every day, so they will really appreciate your putting some thought into some entertainment and enrichment.